hustcer/nushell.github.io/.ebook-pub/commands/from_csv.md

 ## Parameters

-- `--separator {string}`: a character to separate columns, defaults to ','
+- `--separator {string}`: a character to separate columns (either single char or 4 byte unicode sequence), defaults to ','
 - `--comment {string}`: a comment character to ignore lines starting with it
 - `--quote {string}`: a quote character to ignore separators in strings, defaults to '"'
 - `--escape {string}`: an escape character for strings containing the quote character